Complete minimal submanifolds of compact Lie groups: The representation of

 It then follows from the above calculations that, for each $s\in\zn^+$ with $2s\le n$, we have an eigenfamily $\E_{s}$ on $\SU n$ given by

 which clearly is a complex vector space of dimension $n^{2s}$.
 Let

 be the stabilizer subgroup of $\SU n$ fixing Here $D\cong\U 1$ denotes the diagonal of $\U 2$.
-The set $\E_{s}$ induces an eigenfamily on the homogeneous quotient space $\SU n/\text{\bf S}(D\times\U{n-2})$ and the harmonic morphisms, induces by this, actually live on the flagmanifold
+The set $\E_{s}$ induces an eigenfamily on the homogeneous quotient space $\SU n/\text{\bf S}(D\times\U{n-2})$ and the harmonic morphisms, induced by this, actually live on the flagmanifold

 \end{example}